KamilHanna/Fintech/README.md

 # 📈 Final Project — Early Market Dynamics Modeling & Hedge Fund Replication

 This project aims to replicate hedge fund index returns and detect early market signals using financial time series data and advanced machine learning methods.
 The goal is to build a synthetic hedge fund through a combination of regression, state-space models, and reinforcement learning agents, while comparing different return preprocessing techniques for improved stability and risk-adjusted performance.
+(Extension on Business Case 4)

 ## 📊 Project Objectives